egedursun/bimod-lab/README.md

    -> They can collaborate and form networks within the application to work together.
    -> They can share media storages, data sources, and other tools to create synergy.
    -> Currently does not worth the development effort.

 ---

-*Standalone Applications:*

-- **Django Mainframe (Server + Web Application)**
-  - For the main application and the frontend of the web application, the flag-ship.
-- **Electron Copilot (Desktop Application)**
-  - For image and text-based management and manipulation within the OS and overall system usage.
-- **Progressive Web App (PWA) (Android & iOS Application)**
-  - Connecting an exported assistant and chatting with the assistant.

----